It is a state of psychomotor immobility and behavioral abnormality manifested by stupor.

 This patient met the criteria for catatonia in the Diagnostic and Statistical Manual of Mental Disorders.
 They gave him a 3 mg test dose of lorazepam intravenously.

 Within sixty seconds of the injection, the patient sat up in bed and asked for something to eat.
-He had a logical conversation for ten minutes, and then gradually he became disorganized and finally became speechless.
+He had a rational conversation for ten minutes, and then gradually, he became disorganized and finally became speechless.

-In a few more minutes he was still and finally rigid.
+In a few more minutes, he was still and finally rigid.
 The attending physicians considered electroconvulsive therapy to be the treatment of choice.
-A series of spinal radiographs, electrocardiogram, and legal permission for electroconvulsive therapy were obtained.
+A series of spinal radiographs, electrocardiograms, and legal permission for electroconvulsive treatment was obtained.